Yorumoto/unfluiid/README.md

 - The workspaces section seems to freeze after an i3 configuration reload

 - Search application requires the i3-sensible-terminal for lazy terminal application launching.
-For now, install the application from somewhere.

 - Positioning issue when unicode characters are shown.
 (Can be done in the window title by just going to a website with CJK characters on the title)

-- Sometimes the application just freezes (mostly due to an error outputting invisibly), access and log in to a tty (Ctrl+Fx, one of them should turn your back to the environment), then run `killall unfluiid`, and then go back to your graphical environment.
+- Sometimes the application just freezes (mostly due to an error outputting invisibly), access and log in to a tty (Ctrl+Fx, one of them should turn you back to your graphical environment), then run `killall unfluiid`, and then go back to your graphical environment.